 Then there also are those who give a proxy of their spiritual life to the worship leader.
 There are those who show up at services, hear what is said, swallow it without digestion then do it all again the following next worship service.
 They don’t go on their own treasure hunt through the Bible to find the endless rewards of the gold nuggets of truth then, in turn, spend them on others through outreach.

 A community of like-minded people has the benefit of holding members accountable in addition to a personal relationship with God.
-Martin Luther, said God writes the Gospel not in the Bible alone, but also on trees, and in the flowers and clouds and stars.
+Martin Luther said God writes the Gospel not in the Bible alone, but also on trees, and in the flowers and clouds and stars (His nature revelation).
 However, doing solo spiritually, worshipping exclusively in the wilderness is not a good formula for spiritual growth.
+Nature revelation is not enough for salvation.
 There is a great risk of getting prideful and pious.
 Lord Chancellor Francis Bacon (circa 1618) wrote: “God has two textbooks – Scripture and Creation – we would do well to listen to both.”

 To the skeptic or unbeliever, a passion of conviction has generated accusations that I am judgmental towards others.
 It is a commonly repeated accusation from unbelievers as the biggest turnoffs about Christians and Christianity.
 Ironically, it’s like the pot calling the kettle black when making the accusation that someone is judgmental.